Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ###TAGS

 ***What are tags for?***
 Tags are a way to categorize a post, usually by topic.
 Searching for a tag shows all posts with that tag that you can see (both public and private posts).
-This lets people who are interested in a given topic find recent public posts about it.
+This lets people who are interested in a given topic find public posts about it.

 ***Can I put tags in comments or just in posts?***
 A tag added to a comment will still appear as a link to that tag's page, but it will not make that post (or comment) appear on that tag page.
 This only works for tags in posts.

+***What are "Followed Tags" and how do I follow a tag?
+After searching for a tag you can click the button at the top of the tag's page to "follow" that tag.
+It will then appear in your list of "Followed Tags" on the left.
+Clicking on one of your followed tags takes you to that tag's page so you can see recent posts containing that tag.
+Click on "Followed Tags" to see a stream that contains posts that contain one of any of your followed tags.

 ***Who are the people on the left hand side of a tag page?***
 They are people who have listed that tag in their public profile.